 We all have that one friend who just can't get enough of Sardines, they'll have them alone, on their toast and even as a pizza topping but *plot twist* they might actually be on to something.
 Ro says: "Sardines and other oily fish are the main dietary source of omega-3 fatty acids which act as anti-inflammatory foods.
 Oily fish can help to prevent dryness and help to promote the production of oils to the scalp."

 4. Iron-rich cereals

-9. Vitamin D supplement
+8. Vitamin D supplement

+Unfortunately, not all of us live in sunny, hot climates where there is plenty of Vitamin D to go around.
+Luckily there are Vitamin D supplements out there that can help give us the same nutrients and as an added bonus these supplements can ALSO help our hair to grow.
 "Research suggests that Vitamin D can help to keep hair follicles healthy.
 It is very difficult to get sufficient Vitamin D from the foods we eat, therefore a Vitamin D supplement is advisable to ensure you get sufficient Vitamin D to protect you and your hair.

-11. Sunflower seeds
+10. Sunflower seeds